 Object Description System Priority A value which is used to identify the active LACP.
-The Wall-mount Managed Switch with the lowest value has the highest priority and is selected as the active LACP peer of the trunk group.
+The Industrial Managed Switch with the lowest value has the highest priority and is selected as the active LACP peer of the trunk group.

-Information Name Information Value 32768
+Information Name Information Value

-Figure 4-4-9 LACP Information Page Screenshot
+Figure 4-4-9: LACP Information Page Screenshot

-Object Description System Priority Display the current system priority.
+Object Description System Priority Displays the current system priority.